kaesluder/kaesluder.github.io/content/_index.md

 # Home

 I’m a fullstack developer with 12 years of professional edTech experience.
 I graduated from Ada Developers Academy and interned with Amazon AuthX in 2023.
 This is a space to [_Learn in Public_ (pdf)](https://learninpublic.org/v1-principles-learn-in-public.pdf) by sharing snippets, resources, and howtos on current projects.
-Much of this is inspired by how many techniques end up passed through video or contented behind a login wall.
+Much of this is inspired by how many techniques end up passed through video or confined behind a login wall.

 Current interests include:

 - becoming more fluent in rust
-- Obsidian
+- using Obsidian for knowledge management, job hunting, and solo ttrpg play
 - prompt engineering for reflection and personal knowledge management

 If you want a peek into my brain, see my experimental [digital garden](https://kaesluder.github.io/kae-garden-wiki/).

+## Projects

+- [Radio Gaga](https://github.com/kaesluder/radiogaga): Streaming radio browser built on tauri and svelte.
+- [Drama Llama](https://github.com/kaesluder/drama-llama-py): Experimental RSS feed reader built on flask and react.

 ## Organizations I've Worked/Volunteered With